Heating Services, Repairs & Installation

 Serving Pooler, Savannah & Surrounding Southeast Georgia Areas

 A fully functional residential HVAC system is necessary to keep your home and family warm and comfortable during the chilly fall and winter months.
 With years of experience installing, maintaining and repairing home comfort systems including heating and air conditioning, Gordon’s Heating & Air is southeast Georgia’s trusted HVAC company.
-If you need heating installations, heating maintenance, heating repairs or emergency heating repairs, call Gordon’s Heating & Air for fast, efficient service in Savannah and the surrounding Southeast Georgia areas.Schedule Service Today!
+If you need heating installations, heating maintenance, heating repairs or emergency heating repairs, call Gordon’s Heating & Air for fast, efficient service.Schedule Service Today!

 Conventional systems have one of two types of heaters: a heat pump or a furnace.
 Heat pumps are typically designed to work in regions with mild winters, such as southern states, while furnaces are more likely to brave the harshest winter climates.
 NATE-certified technicians with Gordon’s Heating & Air can answer your questions and recommend a type of heating system for you after assessing your home and needs.

 High-Efficiency Heat Pumps